Search results

 The challenge of access to maternal health care for women in the Central African Republic

 … face major obstacles to access the maternal health care they need.
-In a country racked by … often with a traditional midwife, despite the dangers such a choice entails.
-Nearly one …
+In a country racked by … Because of a lack of funding and qualified health workers, the health-care system is …

 Law and policy topic